 APBS Interface (board member)

 Laura Kern is a Research Assistant Professor at the University of South Florida.
 She is interested in the intersection of policy with educational practice, the reduction of aggressive behaviors in schools, and the implementation of multi-tiered systems of support.
-She practiced law for over ten years before studying special education, receiving her JD from Quinnipiac University.
-She also received her master of arts in special education from the University of Connecticut.
+She practiced law for over 10 years before studying special education, receiving her JD from Quinnipiac University.
+She also received her masters of arts in special education from the University of Connecticut.
 She is the mother of a child with multiple disabilities.

 As a parent and special educator, Molly has sat on both sides of the IEP table.
 At the Partnership for People with Disabilities at Virginia Commonwealth University, Molly directs the PBS Training and Endorsement Project and has coordinated several projects that address maltreatment of people with disabilities.
 Molly is an endorsed PBS Facilitator and a certified instructor for Person Centered Thinking and Stewards of Children.
 Her goal is to help people of all abilities form healthy relationships in their lives.

 Sarah is an Associate Professor of School Psychology at the University of Massachusetts Amherst.
 Her research focuses on using PBS/PBIS to promote family-school-community partnerships.
 She works with schools and families to provide multi-tier PBS family education throughout Western Massachusetts.

 Linda is a Professor Emeritus of Special Education at Lehigh University.
 Her experience in PBS, as an author, researcher, advocate, and direct service provider for people with developmental disabilities spans over 30 years.

 Amber works at the Minnesota Department of Human Services in the Disability Services Division to support person centered and positive behavior support initiatives.
 Amber has over 20 years experience working with people across the life span with various needs.